Despite the uncertainty around Brexit, the UK conference industry is showing positive signs of growth.

 “As an example, we recently created a specific platform for a session that enabled delegates to log-in on their phones, joining a forum situation that everyone could see and respond to.
 They could ask open questions, generate a topic discussion, and get real-time answers from the expert panel.
 We see people engage more when they feel they can provide input.

-“Moving forwards, we’re also seeing congress organisers creating sophisticated, user-friendly apps that represent the event and enable sponsors to get involved by promoting sessions.
+“Moving forward we’re also seeing congress organisers creating sophisticated, user-friendly apps that represent the event and enable sponsors to get involved by promoting sessions.
 This also taps into the desire to move away from literature and printing to an electronic and ultimately paperless event – easier said than done in the world of conferences!

 “2017 will be about embracing interactivity, something that brings delegates in and makes the conference format more of a two-way process, and which will also see a lot more apps and electronic formats accessed through phones.”